 - Oct 25, 2017

-I shoot in RAW and process my own photos through Lightroom/Photoshop and other apps.What do you mean by "overall quality of the picture?"
+What do you mean by "overall quality of the picture?"
 In what kind of scenarios are you seeing this?
 Are you shooting in JPEG or RAW and processing your own photos?Two years ago I received a DSLR camera as a birthday gift, and I've been shooting non-stop with it since.
 I now start to feel rather limited with it.

 It's got a 24 megapixel APS-C sensor.
 Assuming good lighting, you're unlikely to see any substantial image quality upgrades just switching over to any another camera.